juliagong/smartmirror/README.md

 ## Hardware Setup
 ### Display
 The monitor must be plugged into an outlet and connected to the Pi with an HDMI cable.
-The acrylic 2-way mirror was mounted on the front with ????
+The acrylic 2-way mirror was cut to size by scoring the mirror then snapping off the excess.
+It was mounted to the monitor using velcro strips.

 ### Power Supply
-(Evan TODO) Describe how it's wired, how it communicates to the pi, and anything notable about troubleshooting it.
-The power supply is mounted on a breadboard.
+The MB-V2 power supply is mounted on a breadboard.
 With the power supply at the "top", the 3.3V rail is on the right, and the 5v rail is on the left.
+The jumpers on the power supply determine what voltage goes to the rails.
 The Pi is powered using the 5v and ground pins in the middle of the power supply while all other components are powered using the rails.

 ### Motion Sensor
-(Julia TODO) Describe how it's wired, how it communicates to the pi, and anything notable about troubleshooting it.
+The HC-SR501 motion sensor has 3 pins.
+It is powered with 5v and is connected to GPIO_PIN19.
+The jumper is set to react to multiple triggers, meaning the amount of time the sensor is high after being triggered is restarted every time the sensor picks up motion.

 ### Temperature/Humidity
-(Evan TODO) Describe how it's wired, how it communicates to the pi, and anything notable about troubleshooting it.
+The DHT-11 has 3 pins.
+It is powered with 3.3v and is connected to GPIO_PIN26.

 ### Rotary Dial
-(Dan TODO) Describe how it's wired, how it communicates to the pi, and anything notable about troubleshooting it.
+The KY-040 Rotary Encoder has 5 pins.
+It is powered using 3.3 V.
+The CLK pin is connected to GPIO_PIN16
+The DT pin is connected to GPIO_PIN20
+The SW pin is connected to GPIO_PIN21

 ### ESP-WROOM-32
 (Evan TODO) The ESP-32 is used to connect the Raspberry Pi to the internet in order to fetch current date, time, weather, and headlines.